samrocketman/Spacefarer/README.md

 # Known issues

-- Critical story elements.
+- Critical story elements blocked.
 See Development status section.
 - Outfits are not plunderable but cargo on a ship can still be plundered.
 This is a limitation in what can be accomplished in plugins.
 We accept this as a limitation and have no plans to change it.